epheo/blog/articles/openstack-bgp/bgp-basics.rst

 - **Interoperability**: BGP is a widely accepted standard, ensuring compatibility with various networking devices and cloud platforms.

-In the following sections, we will delve deeper into configuring and managing BGP in Red Hat OpenStack, exploring its various features and advanced use cases.
+In the following sections, we will go deeper into configuring and managing BGP in Red Hat OpenStack, exploring its various features and advanced use cases.